aixinrock/grinmail/README-en.md

 * To deposit on the exchange, need to bind it to the emaill of the user
 * For lazy people who don't want to move their fingers
 ## Feedback
->Test email: kirwlauinshipd@gmail.com to accept small donations.
-Join the Telegram group to report bugs: t.me/grinmail
+>Join the Telegram group to report bugs: http://t.me/grinmail
-Contact the developer: aixinrock@gmail.com